Etta Federn: Career

 In Berlin, Federn also met and translated several Polish-born Jewish poets who wrote in Yiddish.
 In 1931, her translation of the Yiddish poetry collection Fischerdorf (Fishing Village) by Abraham Nahum Stencl was published.
 Thomas Mann gave the book a favorable review, admiring Stencl's "passionate poetic emotion."
 (The work would soon be destroyed in the Nazi book burnings).

 In 1932, Federn left Berlin, realizing that under the Nazis she would no longer be able to publish her writing.
 She moved with her sons to Barcelona, Spain, where she joined the anarchist movement Mujeres Libres (Free Women), which provided such services as maternity centers, daycare centers, and literacy training to women.
 She learned Spanish and became director of four progressive schools in the city of Blanes, educating both teachers and children in secular values and antimilitarism.
+In 1934, she was interviewed in the magazine La Mirador about a controversy concerning her palm reading, an art she had practiced for many years, and whether it contributed to the suicide of a young man in Barcelona.
+She denied that her palm reading had any connection.

-Starting in 1936, she also published a number of articles in the movement's women-run magazine, also called Mujeres Libres.
+Starting in 1936, she published articles in the movement's women-run anarcha-feminist magazine, also called Mujeres Libres.
+All issues of the magazine, known for its passionate writing and sophisticated design, can be viewed at La revista Mujeres Libres.

-Like many anarchist women, she believed in the importance of literacy for women, in birth control and sexual freedom, and in the power of educated women to be good mothers.
+Like many anarchist women, Etta Federn believed in the importance of literacy for women, in birth control and sexual freedom, and in the power of educated women to be good mothers.
 She wrote: "Educated mothers relate their own experiences and sufferings to their children; they intuitively understand their feelings and expressions.
 They are good educators, as they are also friends of the children they educate."

-In 1938, as Francisco Franco's fascists bombed Barcelona and defeated the left, Federn fled to France, where she was held in internment camps as a foreign refugee.
-She spent the war in hiding in Lyon, at times in a monastery, and did translation work for the French Resistance.
-She spent her final years in Paris, supported in part by her relatives in the USA and doing palm readings based on her psychological insights.
-Because her son was killed as a Resistance fighter, she was awarded French citizenship.
+In 1938, toward the end of the Spanish Civil War, as Francisco Franco's fascists bombed Barcelona and defeated the Republicans, she fled to France.
+There, hunted by the Gestapo as a Jew and member of the French Resistance, she survived World War II in hiding in Lyon, at times in a monastery, and did translation work for the French Resistance.
+She was held in internment camps as a foreign refugee.